background

 Performing Churn Analysis: The Best Practices

 There are no shortcuts when it comes to performing churn analysis and pinpointing the issues that are plaguing your business offering.
 You need to collect customer journey information, analyze drops in engagement, and analyze their experiences.
-Once you have this data, you can create a CS playbook to cope with good and bad signals, while also measuring your team’s performance and relationship health.
+Once the data has been accumulated , you can create a CS playbook to cope with good and bad signals, while also measuring your team’s performance and relationship health.

 Here are some best practices you should follow to minimize churn: